 Hogwarts Legacy release date

-The trailer at the Sony PS5 event confirmed what was already reported by Bloomberg: Hogwarts Legacy will come out in 2021 (Bloomberg specified as late 2021).
+Originally, as we learned from the first trailer at the Sony PS5 event confirmed what was already reported by Bloomberg, Hogwarts Legacy was to come out in 2021 (Bloomberg specified as late 2021).
 The game was expected to make its public debut in summer 2020 at E3, but that event was cancelled.